 Why study with The Lazarus Consultancy?

-As well as having well over 20 years’ experience of coaching and coach training, we’re an ILM Approved Centre, and Institute of Leadership and Management Approved.
+As well as having well over 20 years’ experience of coaching and coach training, we’re an ILM Approved Centre, and Institute of Leadership Approved.
 In addition, we were the first organisation in the world accredited to run all four levels of the Association for Coaching’s Accredited Coach Training Programmes.
 So you can be confident that, whichever option you choose, you will benefit from high-quality ILM Level 7 executive coach training.

 The Lazarus Consultancy is also an organisational member of the Association for Coaching (AC), so attending this course entitles you to a one-year student membership to the AC at no additional cost.

 - Flexibility to choose the level that suits your ambitions and circumstances, and upgrade later